soffes/Canvas/README.md

 # Canvas

 Hacking on the remains of [Canvas](https://github.com/usecanvas).
-Nothing to see yet.
+Here’s a [video demo](https://www.youtube.com/watch?v=3RHQd4b1iPA) of what it was.
+Nothing to see yet though.
+I’m currently removing all of the stuff that depends on the server and updating to Swift 4.

 ## Goals